lurbh/TechNexus-Frontend/README.md

 ## 1. Introduction:

+TechNexus E-commerce is an online platform dedicated to providing users with a seamless shopping experience for a wide range of technology products.
+From smartphones and laptops to accessories and gadgets, TechNexus E-commerce aims to offer a diverse selection of high-quality tech products to meet the needs of tech enthusiasts and casual users alike.
 The TechNexus Frontend React application is built using React.js, a popular JavaScript library for building user interfaces.
 This documentation provides an overview of the components, state management, routing, and other aspects of the TechNexus Frontend React application.

 * Live Webpage of Frontend: [Link](https://technexus-react.netlify.app)
 * Live Link for API and Admin Backend : [Link](https://technexus-backend.onrender.com)
-* GitHub Repository for FrontEnd (ReactJS) : [Link](https://github.com/lurbh/TechNexus-Frontend)
+* GitHub Repository for Backend (Express) : [Link](https://github.com/lurbh/TechNexus-Backend)

 ## 2. Components: